slangenbach/notes/snowflake_snowpro_core.md

 - Using `TRUNCATECOLUMNS = TRUE` we can truncate text strings exceeding column length
 - Setting `FORCE = TRUE` reloads all data during a COPY operation
 - The local load history is available from the `INFORMATION_SCHEMA.LOAD_HISTORY` view, the global history is via `SNOWFLAKE_DB.ACCOUNT_USAGE.LOAD_HISTORY`
+- *Unloading* data means exporting data from a table as a file
 - Data can be *unloaded* form a table into a stage (BLOB storage) by using the `COPY ` command and switching source and destination, e.g. `COPY INTO @<STAGE_NAME> FROM <TABLE_NAME>`
+- Aggregate functions, flatten, group by, filters using WHERE and joins are not supported in the COPY INTO command

 ### Handling semi-structured data